metal3-io/baremetal-operator/docs/api.md

 * *state* -- The current state of any ongoing provisioning operation.
   The following are the currently supported ones:
   * *\<empty string\>* -- There is no provisioning happening, at the moment.
+  * *unmanaged* -- There is an insufficient information available to register the host.
   * *registering* -- The host's BMC details are being checked.
   * *match profile* -- The discovered hardware details on the host are being compared against known profiles.
   * *available* -- The host is available to be consumed.
 (This state was previously known as *ready*.)
+  * *preparing* -- The existing configuration will be removed, and the new configuration will be set on the host.
   * *provisioning* -- An image is being written to the host's disk(s).
   * *provisioned* -- An image has been completely written to the host's disk(s).